 - The Mahatma Gandhi Peace Prize awarded by the Indian government

 - The World Hunger Award

 - Jamnalal Bajaj Award

 Among the local honours are:

-- “Deshabandu” – conferred by a former President of Sri Lanka His Excellency J.R Jayawardane
+- ‘Deshabandu’ – conferred by the former President of Sri Lanka His Excellency J.R Jayawardane

-- “Prasadini” – conferred by a former Prime Minister of Sri Lanka
+- ‘Prasadini’ – conferred by a former Prime Minister of Sri Lanka Honourable Mrs Sirimavo Bandaranaike

-Many other awards from various organisations along with numerous mementos gifted by the Sarvodaya Shramadana Societies and other organizations can also be found among these tributes in the showcases gifted by the Ramon Magsaysay Foundation.
+Many other awards from various organisations along with numerous mementos gifted by the Sarvodaya Shramadana Societies and other organizations are also found among these tributes in the showcases gifted by the Ramon Magsaysay Foundation.

-One stepping into this museum would not fail to observe the noble work of a single human being who untiringly worked for the poor and the neglected in society.
+When stepping into this museum one would not fail to observe the noble work of a single human being who worked untiringly for the poor and the neglected in society.